Image-Historica/Image-Historica/README.md

 Free downloads for Windows at: https://download.image-historica.com/free/windows/ImageHistoricaForFree.zip

 ## Getting Started
-You can use Image-Historica right now after downloading by intuitive GUI interface.
+You can use Image-Historica right now after downloading by intuitive GUI interface.<br>
-No need to installation.
+No need to installation.<br>
-No need to JRE.
+No need to JRE.<br>

 0. Download Image-Historica.
 0. Run [ImageHistorica.exe].